YichengFan/Agile-in-Lean-Production/README.md

 ```

 Notes
-- We currently use push strategy (no CONWIP).
-Use the sidebar to set orders to release.
+- Updated: We now support Pull control (CONWIP + Kanban) via `env.py` config and the Streamlit panel.
+- `Environment.xlsx` is no longer used at runtime; parameters live in `env.py`'s `CONFIG`.
 - Randomness is enabled by default; you can toggle Deterministic processing in the UI.
-- `Environment.xlsx` is no longer used at runtime; parameters live in `env.py`'s `CONFIG`.

 ---